PRODUCT LIABILITY CLASS ACTION LAWSUITS IN COLORADO

 At Bachus & Schanker, LLC, we are experienced class action lawsuit attorneys.
 We can help you follow all of the steps involved with bringing a case, including resolving jurisdictional questions.
 Whether your case is in Colorado or elsewhere, we have the training and experience necessary to identify legal issues and pursue the case in the best possible way.

-Opting Out of a Class Action Lawsuit
+Opting Out of a Class Action Lawsuit in Colorado

 If you’re a victim with a legal claim, you may decide to opt out of a class action lawsuit.
 You may conclude that the class cannot adequately represent your rights.
 In this situation, you can notify the court hearing the class action case that you have decided to pursue your own case independently.